 Troubleshooting

-Shell Scripts are not Executing on target macOS Devices
+Shell Scripts Not Running on Target macOS Devices

-Even though you have tested the shell script manually before creating a script deployment on the Intune admin center, you may find that in few cases, the Shell scripts are not executing on the target macOS devices.
+Even if you have successfully tested the shell script manually before creating the deployment in the Intune admin center, it may still fail to run on some target macOS devices.
+Below are a few reasons the shell script might fail to execute:

-• Ensure that the Intune agent is Installed on the target Mac device.
-Intune agent is Installed at the location /Library/Intune/Microsoft Intune Agent.app.
-Check if this Microsoft Intune agent.app exists.
+- Ensure that the Intune agent is installed on the target Mac device.
+Intune agent is installed at the location /Library/Intune/Microsoft Intune Agent.app.
+Check if Microsoft Intune agent.app exists.